5 April 1548

 Francis crossed his arms and pursed his lips.

-“And I might have a chance to bake you something special.”
+“And I might bake you something special.”

 This seemed better than farm chores, so Francis took the basket and set out.

 It was a pleasant spring morning, and the Fitzford house wasn’t too far away.
 The sun shone brightly, warming him.
 Not a cloud appeared across the azure sky as far as the eye could see.
-The Hawthorne trees budded tiny leaves.
+The hawthorn trees budded tiny leaves.

 As he reached the edge of the farm, the urgent cacophony of the church bells caught his attention.
 He stopped, turning his head to listen.

-The priest dug in a small purse hanging from his belt, offering Francis a bent penny.
+The priest dug into a small purse hanging from his belt, offering Francis a bent penny.
 “Use this for a small pilgrimage.
 Offer it to whichever icon calls to you, light a candle, and pray for patience and obedience.”

-He waved Francis off, as if he were a nuisance.
+The man waved Francis off, as if he were a nuisance.

-He pinched his nose with his free hand, and having learned nothing more, turned around.
+Having learned nothing more, Francis turned around.
 The crowd swallowed him as he stepped back.

-He hastened along to the Fitzford manor to deliver the eggs and cheese.
+He hastened along to the Fitzford Manor to deliver the eggs and cheese.

 Francis knocked at the postern door and asked for the cook.
 A maid led him to the kitchen.